 The winner of the Un Certain Regard Special Jury Prize at Cannes 2011, the new film from Russian maestro Andrey Zvyagintsev (The Return) is a taut & engrossing moral tale of loyalties, familial ties, and a coveted inheritance.

 Opening Night selection – 2012 Alliance Française French Film Festival.
-A powerful and free-spirited new drama, based on real-life events experienced by filmmaker Valerie Donzelli and co-star Jeremie Elkaim.
+A powerful and free-spirited drama, based on real-life events experienced by filmmaker Valerie Donzelli and co-star Jeremie Elkaim.

 Philippe Lioret’s hugely anticipated follow-up to his multi-award winning drama Welcome is a universal story about courage and the importance of standing up for your convictions starring Vincent Lindon and Marie Gillain.